 I watch a lot of YouTube.
 Anyone else do that?
-My habits tend towards Rock and Roll, stand-up comedy and a lot of lectures, interviews, talks, and other things I can find from philosophers, writers, historians, anthropologists, artists, and generally people with knowledge about things I’m interested in.
-But, ok you caught me, I also watch some right-wing content to see what’s going on in crazy town.
+My habits tend towards Rock and Roll, some and a lot of lectures, interviews, talks, and other things I can find about philosophers, writers, historians, anthropologists, artists, and generally people with knowledge about things I’m interested in.
+But I also watch some right-wing content to see what’s going on in crazy town.

 If the metric was just to keep me interested I should get a lot more Carl Sagan and a lot less Tomi Lahren.
 I’ve never searched for Tomi Lahren but I’ve searched plenty of times for Carl Sagan and Religion, Or Carl Sagan and Military Budget (and you should too by the way).
 So it seems to me that the algorithms are slanted by human assumptions.
 And that’s how the socials get used to sell advertising but also to spread propaganda.

 But before I get to that let’s talk about advertisements.
 If you’re like me you generally have a Pavlovian impulse to click “skip ads” as soon as it becomes available or scroll faster so that any perceived screen engagement wouldn’t be detected.
-But because I worked in marketing/publishing/advertising for a while I think about the ads that I quickly blow past.
-On social media, and most modern websites and apps, the ads that are presented would never have been allowed to be broadcast on television or in print a couple of decades ago.
-There were rules back then against selling snake oil and making outlandish and dangerous claims.
+But because I worked in marketing/publishing/advertising for a while I actually think about the quality and the content of the ads that I quickly blow past.
+On social media, and most modern websites and apps, the ads that are presented would never have been allowed to be broadcast on television, or in print, a couple of decades ago.
+There were rules back then against selling snake oil and making outlandish and dangerous claims that apparently no longer exist.

 Still, just like the organic feeds the ads aren’t really very effective with me.
 I don’t engage, mainly because I’m not interested in that one weird ice trick that cures diabetes.
 Or what body type I am.
 I’m not going to fall for some scam that claims the government will give me six hundred dollars a month.
 I like the soap I have and don’t want to see ads about men shaving their private parts.
 Also when it comes to the five foods I should avoid to stay healthy I’m pretty sure that’s not how things work.
 I also don’t need a special edition from the Epoch Times about how January 6th was a hoax.
 And finally, the least worrisome, the guitar guy that played with Eddie Money once.
 Dude it helps to know scales when playing guitar.
 Okay?
 So just stop.